-First, we estimate the impact of introducing a job test on the match quality of hired workers.
-By examining the staggered introduction of job testing across our sample locations, we show that cohorts of workers hired with job testing have 15% to 25% longer tenures than cohorts of workers hired without testing.
+First, we estimate the impact of introducing a job test on the quality of hired workers.
+By examining the staggered introduction of job testing across our sample locations, we show that cohorts of workers hired with job testing have about 15% longer tenures than cohorts of workers hired without testing.
 We provide a number of tests in the paper to ensure that our results are not driven by the endogenous adoption of testing or by other policies that firms may have concurrently implemented.

-This finding suggests that job tests contain valuable information about the match quality of candidates.
-Next, we ask how firms should use this information, in particular, whether firms should limit discretion and follow test recommendations, or allow managers to exercise discretion and make exceptions to those recommendations.
-A unique feature of our data is that it allows us to measure the exercise of discretion explicitly: we observe when a manager hires a worker with a test score of yellow when an applicant with a score of green goes unhired (or similarly, when a red is hired above a yellow or a green).
-As explained above, the correlation between a manager's likelihood of making these exceptions and eventual outcomes of hires can inform whether the exercise of discretion is beneficial from the firm's perspective.
-Across a variety of specifications, we find that the exercise of discretion is strongly correlated with worse outcomes.
-Even when faced with applicant pools that are identical in terms of test scores, managers that make more exceptions systematically hire workers who are more likely to quit or be fired.
+This finding suggests that job tests contain valuable information about the quality of candidates.
+Next, we ask how firms should use this information, in particular, whether firms should limit discretion by relying more on test recommendations, relative to the status quo.
+A unique feature of our data is that we observe applicants as well as hired workers.
+We can thus observe exceptions: when a manager hires a worker with a test score of yellow and a green goes unhired (or similarly, when a red is hired above a yellow or green).
+As explained above, the correlation between a manager's likelihood of making these exceptions and eventual outcomes of hires can inform whether allowing discretion is beneficial from the firm's perspective.
+Across a variety of specifications, we find that exceptions are strongly correlated with worse outcomes.
+Even controlling for applicant pool test scores, managers who make more exceptions systematically hire workers who are more likely to quit or be fired.

 Finally, we show that our results are unlikely to be driven by the possibility that managers sacrifice job tenure in search of workers who have higher quality on other dimensions.
 If this were the case, limiting discretion may improve worker durations, but at the expense of other quality measures.
 To assess whether this is a possible explanation for our findings, we examine the relationship between hiring, exceptions, and a direct measure of productivity, daily output per hour, which we observe for a subset of firms in our sample.
-Based on this supplemental analysis, we no evidence that firms are trading off duration for higher productivity.
-Taken together, our findings suggest that firms could improve both match quality and worker productivity by placing more weight on the recommendations of the job test.
+Based on this supplemental analysis, we see no evidence that firms are trading off duration for higher productivity.
+Taken together, our findings suggest that placing more weight on job test recommendations will result in better hires for the firm.

-3Section 2 provides more information on the job test.
+$^{^3}$ Section 2 provides more information on the job test.